lokeshtr/NSCLC/README.md

 The code takes as input gene expression values (of all genes in the Rho-GDI signalling pathway; see text), expressed as a matrix and generates an output sumarising the conditional probabilities for either NSCLC or Healthy cohorts (determined by selecting 1 or 0, respectively, as input parameters)

-1. In the first step, the gene-expression values were discretized, using mean a a threshold, into into binary values.
-Values greater than the threshold were all normalized as '1' and values lesser than the threshold were all normalized as '0'.
+1. In the first step, the gene-expression values were discretized, using a mean threshold into binary values.
+Values greater than the threshold were normalized as '1' and values lesser than the threshold were all normalized as '0'.

 2. Next step involved building a bayesian network equivalent of the RhoGDI sigaling pathway using <b>networkx</b> for the Bayesian network analysis.